International-Data-Spaces-Association/idsa/documentation/README.md

 + Add a section, link, or whatever would fill this gap.
 + Have a look at the open issues and try to fix them.

-Please check the information on [how to contribute](/documentation/CONTRIBUTING.md).
+If you are interested in contributing to this document, please check the detailed information on [how to contribute](/documentation/CONTRIBUTING.md) to this documentation.

+# Building Data Spaces
+## Gather Knowledge

+## Design Your Architecture

+## Develop Your Components

+## Integrate Your Components

+## Get Certified

+## Start Sharing Your Data in a Sovereign Way

 Since every journey is individual, the starting point may differ as well as the steps you have to take.
 In general, your journey may contain the following stages: